jalacloud/cybersecurity/Outcome-driven Metrics/02-unidentified-devices-on-internal-networks.md

 ### 2. **Unidentified Devices on Internal Networks**

 #### **a.
-What is the inventory of authorized devices on your network, and how is it maintained and kept up-to-date?**
+What is the inventory of authorised devices on your network, and how is it maintained and kept up-to-date?**
-- **Metric**: Percentage of authorized devices with up-to-date inventory records.
+- **Metric**: Percentage of authorised devices with up-to-date inventory records.
   - **Formula**:
     ```markdown
     Percentage of up-to-date inventory =
-    (Number of authorized devices with up-to-date records / Total number of authorized devices) * 100
+    (Number of authorised devices with up-to-date records / Total number of authorised devices) * 100
     ```
-  - **Outcome**: A higher percentage indicates better control over network devices and reduced risk from unauthorized or unidentified devices.
+  - **Outcome**: A higher percentage indicates better control over network devices and reduced risk from unauthorised or unidentified devices.

 #### **b.
 How many assets are there in your network?**
 - **Metric**: Total number of assets on the network.